Tiny-Earth/DemoSite/site/src/structure.md

 A learner-centered syllabus presents the course structure and other aspects of course design to students in a way that is focused on their learning, sucess, and belonging.
 It also provides an opportunity to highlight the six facets of science at the start of the learning experience.

 Some course planning tools focus on designing a learner-centered syllabus for your courses.
 For example, [we have provided our own recommended learner-centered syllabus guide that aligns with this course's content](https://docs.google.com/document/d/e/2PACX-1vSSUHVaisNabRd5xHegugbp__iU9KHfBuYezJcb6td0ZOixXMSCtOMu4SNVCWxOeuyt2RKPD7KgdX-F/pub).
-This tool is structured as a questionnaire to help you start imagining and building out learner-centered syllabi.
+This tool is structured as a questionnaire to help you start imagining and building learner-centered syllabi.

-Keep in mind, not all teachers are able to modify the course syllabus, which may be standardized across a department, district, or so on.
-In any case, however, teachers *welcome* their students to their courses.

-So, in this course when we refer to a "syllabus," we equally mean *any* of the materials you provide students that introduce them to your course, such as:
+We encourage you to think about your course "syllabus" as a tool that is more broad than a single document.
+While the content of your formal syllabus may be dictated by your department or district, you can welcome your students to your course using a variety of materials that introduce them to you and your course, such as:

 - Syllabus addenda
 - Welcome videos